davide-marchiori/k-alpha/README.md

 ### Missing Values

-When a coder has not assigned a code to an item, the corresponding cell should be marked as ‘NA’ (without quotation marks).
-For example, if coder 3 did not assign a code to item 1 and coder 2 did not assign a code to item 4, the data file should appear as follows:
+When a rater has not assigned a rate to an item, the corresponding cell should be marked as ‘NA’ (without quotation marks).
+For example, if rater 3 did not assign a rate to item 1 and rater 2 did not assign a rate to item 4, the data file should appear as follows:

     1,1,NA
     1,1,1